 The rich diversity of river fish is what makes it so enjoyable.
 Your first fish can be a carp, next a catfish, then a perch or a chub.
 Depending on which river you will be fishing will depend on what fish you will catch.

 Some of the most common river fish are carp, pike, barbel, catfish, bluegill, smallmouth bass, Walleye, and there are plenty more.

 Fish that have barbels are most likely bottom feeders and you will need to present your bait in such a way that will be inviting for them.

-Smaller fish like minnows and roach like to keep in shoals and will feed plenty in the shallows near the surface.
+Smaller fish like minnows and roach like to keep in shoals and feed plenty in the shallows near the surface.

 What are the Best Baits to Use for River Fishing?

-River fish have been feeding on natural food ever since they have existed.
+River fish have been feeding on natural food ever since they existed.
 The main key here is to make the bait look as natural as possible to attract the fish.

 Baits that river fish love are:

 Cheese as a river fishing bait is highly effective at catching Carp, barbel, tench, chub, and catfish.
 You will be surprised at how many other fish will also take the cheese.

 Now, I know what you are thinking, how can fish possibly go for cheese?